 We, the undersigned, support preventing wildlife from becoming endangered by dedicating $1.3 billion annually into the federal Wildlife Conservation and Restoration Program, using existing revenue.
 We support this recommendation of the Blue Ribbon Panel on Sustaining America’s Diverse Fish and Wildlife Resources, comprised of national business and conservation leaders.
-Legislation, known as the Recovering America’s Wildlife Act, seeks to provide this dedicated funding, which would allocate $18.8 million annually to Tennessee’s Wildlife Resources Agency (TWRA).
+Legislation, known as the Recovering America’s Wildlife Act, seeks to provide this dedicated funding, which would allocate an estimated $29 million annually to Tennessee’s Wildlife Resources Agency (TWRA).

 Our nation has been blessed with a diverse array of fish and wildlife.
 While some of these species are thriving, many more are facing increasing challenges and are in steep decline—some facing the real possibility of becoming endangered.
 State fish and wildlife agencies across the nation have identified 12,000 species nationwide in need of proactive conservation action.